XRPLF/xrpl4j/README.md

   .build();
 ```

-These objects can be serialized to and deserialized from the rippled JSON representations using the provided
+These objects can be serialized to, and deserialized from, rippled JSON representations using the provided
 Jackson `ObjectMapper`, which can be instantiated
 using [`ObjectMapperFactory`](./xrpl4j-core/src/main/java/org/xrpl/xrpl4j/model/jackson/ObjectMapperFactory.java).